List of Battle Royale characters: Hiroki Sugimura

 In the manga flashbacks, we see Hiroki being bullied at a very young age, thus his reason for taking up martial arts.
 Another flashback shows him falling in love with Kayoko's "beauty & grace" when watching her from afar during her flower arrangement classes, his martial arts teacher made the remark "she'd be good for you" leaving Hiroki red and embarrassed.

 When he finds Takako, she is near death, and he comforts her.
 In the novel and film Kayoko becomes frightened and fatally injures Sugimura.
 In the manga, Kayoko decides to travel with him.
 However, they are both soon killed by Kiriyama.

 Koushun Takami, author of the novel and co-author of the manga version of Battle Royale (with Masayuki Taguchi), said that the manga version emphasizes Sugimura's fear of being "violent."

-In the film adaptation, Hiroki is portrayed by Sousuke Takaoka.
+In the film adaptation, Hiroki is portrayed by former actor Sousuke Takaoka.